-Grandma’s date bread recipe was born during war rationing, when sugar was scarce, inventive homemakers looked for other ways to sweeten baked goods.
-Honey, corn syrup, molasses, and maple syrup were often used as sweeteners, as well as dried fruits such as raisins and dates.
+Grandma’s date bread recipe was born during one of these times due to war rationing.
+Inventive homemakers would look for other ways to sweeten baked goods by using dried fruits such as dates.

-This date loaf recipe comes right from my grandmother’s recipe box.
-Dates play a starring role and the bread is sweet enough that you would never know it doesn’t include sugar!
+- Sweet Treat – This date loaf recipe comes right from my grandmother’s recipe box.
+Dates play a starring role, and the bread is sweet enough that you would never know it doesn’t include sugar!

-The bread is delicious on its own for breakfast or a snack, or served alongside a meal.
-My husband particularly enjoy’s this bread alongside a plateful of baked beans.
+- Versatile – The bread is delicious on its own for breakfast or a snack (slathered in butter) or served alongside a meal.
+My husband particularly enjoys this bread alongside a plateful of baked beans.

-The original recipe calls for all-purpose flour, but I have also successfully made a gluten-free version by using a gluten-free flour blend one to one.
-I have also added baking powder to the original recipe, to improve the rise of the bread.
-Learn more about gluten free baking in Successful Gluten-Free Baking That Tastes Good.
+- Gluten-Free – I have successfully made a gluten-free version by using a gluten-free flour blend one-to-one.
+I have also added baking powder to the original recipe to improve the rise of the bread.
+Learn more about gluten-free baking in Successful Gluten-Free Baking That Tastes Good.

 Date Bread Recipe